 Satirical and spoof news website the Suffolk Gazette has been acquired by Magic Word Media Ltd.

-Founded by Simon Young, it has grown from hobby blog to being a major player.
+Founded by Simon Young, it has grown from hobby blog to be a major player.

 Brilliant tongue-in-cheek stories have fooled news organisations around the world, many of whom have published them without checking.